pyrocko/grond/docs/source/overview/index.rst

 to aggregate and visualize results to a browsable summary, (by default) under the directory `reports`.

+.. code-block :: sh

+    ├── config
+    │   └── ...
+    ├── data
+    │   └── ...
+    ├── gf_stores
+    │   └── ...
+    ├── runs
+    │   └── ...
+    └── reports  # contains all graphical presentations of the results in 'runs' ├── index.html # open in browser to surf through all 'runs' ├── ... # more bookeeping yaml-files
+        │
+        ├── laquila2009 # event-wise organisation of different optimisation runs
+        │   ├── laquila2009_joint # report information of an optimisation run
+        │   │   ├── ...  # some bookkeeping yaml-files
+        │   │   └── plots # individual plots sorted by type
+        │   │       ├── contributions # overview of the target's misfit contributions
+        │   │       │   └── ...
+        │   │       ├── sequence  # parameter value development in the optimisation
+        │   │       │   └── ...
+        │   │       ├── fits_waveforms # visual comparison of data and synthetics
+        │   │       │   └── ...
+        │   │       ├── fits_satellite # visual comparison of data and synthetics
+        │   │       │   └── ...
+        │   │       :

 Please find detailed information on the reports and automatic plots in the section :doc:`/report/index`.